-- (i) the name and address of the attorney representing the debtor in the matter; and - (ii) a copy of the complaint and any correspondence with respect to the status of the action; - (E) copies of completed federal and state income tax returns, including all schedules and attachments, for the two years prior to the year of the filing of the bankruptcy case, see also Vt.
-LBR 4002-2; - (F) for all asset transfers within one year prior to the filing, any documents evidencing those transfers, including copies of the bills of sale, closing statements, deeds, or divorce decrees; - (G) for all retirement plans, annuities, or life insurance policies in which the debtor has had an interest within one year prior to filing: - (i) a statement of current value; and - (ii) statements showing all activities in each retirement plan, annuity, or insurance policy for the 12 months prior to the filing date; - (H) a copy of any decree of divorce entered within one year of the filing and any State of Vermont Form 813 "Affidavit of Income and Assets" filed during the course of the divorce proceedings, or equivalent inventory documents; and - (I) copies of all child support orders currently in effect or pending before a court. - (3) In Chapter 13 cases, each debtor must provide the Chapter 13 trustee with copies of those documents referenced in subparagraph (2), above, as well as proof of insurance on all improved real estate, mobile homes, motor vehicles, boats, or business assets, and if any of these assets are not insured, the debtor must as well as a written statement indicating which of the debtor's assets are not insured and explaining why. - (4) The debtor must provide such additional documents (or copies thereof) as the case trustee reasonably requests and which the debtor has available. - (5) The debtor must also bring (A) a form of government-issued photo identification, and (B) the debtor's social security card or, in the event the debtor does not have a social security card, a medical insurance card if it includes the debtor's social security number, a recent payment advice if it includes the debtor's social security number, a current W-2 form, a current IRS Form 1099, or an original Social Security Administration report. - (e) Chapter 11 Debtor's Books and Records.
+- (G) for all retirement plans, annuities, or life insurance policies in which the debtor has had an interest within one year prior to the bankruptcy filing: - (i) a statement of current value, and - (ii) statements showing all activities in each retirement plan, annuity, or insurance policy for the 12 months prior to the filing date; - (H) a copy of any decree of divorce entered within one year of the bankruptcy filing and any State of Vermont Form 813 "Affidavit of Income and Assets" filed during the course of the divorce proceedings, or equivalent inventory documents; and - (I) copies of all child support orders currently in effect or pending before a court. - (3) In Chapter 13 cases, each debtor must provide the Chapter 13 trustee with copies of those documents referenced in subparagraph (2), above, as well as proof of insurance on all improved real estate, mobile homes, motor vehicles, boats, or business assets, and if any of these assets are not insured, the debtor must as also provide a written statement indicating which of the debtor's assets are not insured and explaining why. - (4) The debtor must provide such additional documents (or copies thereof) as the case trustee reasonably requests and which the debtor has available. - (5) The debtor must also bring (A) a form of government-issued photo identification, and (B) the debtor's social security card or, in the event the debtor does not have a social security card, a medical insurance card if it includes the debtor's social security number, a recent payment advice if it includes the debtor's social security number, a current W-2 form, a current IRS Form 1099, or an original Social Security Administration report. - (e) Chapter 11 Debtor's Books and Records.
 Upon filing a bankruptcy petition, each Chapter 11 debtor must close and preserve its present books of account and its present bank accounts.
-Debtors-in-possession must open and maintain new books of account showing all income, expenditures, receipts, and disbursements, and all other necessary financial information of the debtor while a debtor-in-possession, and must open and maintain new bank accounts ensuring that each such account clearly designates the account holder as a debtor-in-possession.
+Debtors-in-possession must open and maintain new books of account showing all income, expenditures, receipts, and disbursements, and all other necessary financial information of the debtor while a debtor-in-possession, and must open and maintain new bank accounts ensuring that each such account clearly designates the account holder as a debtor-in-possession. - (f) Chapter 11 Debtor's Monthly Operating Reports.
+Each Chapter 11 debtor must file original, signed monthly operating reports with the Clerk.
+Each Chapter 11 debtor must also provide timely paper copies, with original signatures, of monthly operating reports to the Office of the United States Trustee, unless the Office of the United States Trustee agrees to accept reports in a different format or medium. - (g) United States Trustee Operating Guidelines.
+A Chapter 11 debtor must comply with all operating guidelines issued by the Office of the United States Trustee, unless the Court, for good cause shown and after proper notice, modifies or waives the debtor's obligation to do so.